New Jersey Car Accident Lawyer

-Reckless, distracted or negligent drivers as well as roadwork maintenance crews and faulty vehicle parts: any combination of these issues have the potential to cause serious accidents that can leave people with major physical injuries and expensive property damage.
-These injuries can be life-changing causing pain and potential permanent injuries.
+Reckless, distracted, or negligent drivers, as well as roadwork maintenance crews and faulty vehicle parts: any combination of these issues have the potential to cause serious accidents that can leave people with major physical injuries and expensive property damage.
+Car accident injuries can be life-changing, causing pain, suffering, and even death.

-If you or a loved one were involved in a car accident time is of the essence and evidence from the accident needs to be preserved and documented to prove your case.
+If you or a loved one were involved in a car accident in NJ time is of the essence as evidence from the accident needs to be preserved and documented to prove your case.
 For thoughtful, compassionate car accident help, contact the NJ car accident lawyers at Richard J. Hollawell and associates for a free consultation.

-In some serious cases, a driver is able to directly sue the at-fault driver outside of those parameters.
-This includes accidents that involve death, or injuries such as
+In the most serious cases, a driver can directly sue the at-fault driver outside those parameters.
+That includes accidents that involve death or severe injuries, such as:

 - Significant scarring or disfigurement